rjbettis/race-restreamer/README.md

    - Reads the channel array and renders a static layout for a 3 person race.
 7. TwoStreamLayoutNoBtn
    - Reads the channel array and renders a static layout for a 2 person race.

+## Components

-8. Player
+1. Player
    - Reads the channel array and builds a twitch player with channel buttons.
-9. SwapButtons
+2. SwapButtons
    - Reads the channel array and builds toggle buttons to bring new channels in and out of the layout.
-10. PlayerNoButtons
+3. PlayerNoButtons
    - Reads the channel array and builds a twitch player without channel buttons.
-11. PlayerNoButtonsWidthDependent
+4. PlayerNoButtonsWidthDependent
    - Reads the channel array and builds a twitch player without channel buttons.
 Designed to specifically work with the 2 channel layout.

 ## Todo